The Potential of Direct to Consumer in Ecommerce

 With a strong DTC model, Casper disrupted the traditional mattress industry dominated by brick-and-mortar stores.
 By offering a 100-night trial, free shipping, and hassle-free returns, Casper gave customers the confidence to purchase their mattresses online.

-To give you a better idea of their success, Casper’s revenue skyrocketed from $1 million in 2014 to $275 million in 2017.
+According to Inc., Casper’s revenue skyrocketed from $1 million in 2014 to $250 million in 2016.
 Their success was fueled by a strong emphasis on customer satisfaction and creating a differentiated brand experience.

 Glossier, a beauty and skincare brand, gained immense popularity by building a community-driven brand through social media and customer engagement.